-The Muslim Prayer Room, located in South Summit 100, is used for the Friday congregational prayers (Jumu’ah) and other spiritual observances as well as study circles, breaking fasts, meetings, etc. Aly’s office also is located in this room.
+The Muslim Prayer Room at Trinity is located in South Summit 100, and is used for the Friday congregational prayers (Jumu’ah) and other spiritual observances as well as study circles, breaking fasts, meetings, and informal gatherings.

 John Rose, College Organist and Director of Chapel Music

 “The Trinity College Chapel offers a splendid opportunity for a variety of music making,” says John Rose, College Organist and Director of Chapel Music.

 Rose’s role in the musical life of the Chapel is extensive.
 He directs The Chapel Singers, who sing at Vespers on Sundays and at special services, college convocations and concerts on campus and beyond.

 Rose, who came to Trinity in 1977, also serves as an Adjunct Professor of Music, ex officio, in the Department of Music where he directs the Trinity College Choir.
 In addition, he is faculty coordinator of the private music lessons program.

 “We are fortunate that the Chapel houses two magnificent pipe organs: the main Chapel organ, which contains nearly 5,000 pipes and a mechanical (tracker) organ, which provides students the opportunity to play two distinct types of organs,” he adds.
 Rose, along with his organ students, plays at Chapel services and at other events.

 A celebrated concert organist, Rose began his professional career at the age of twenty, when he was appointed organist of the Sacred Heart Cathedral/Basilica in New Jersey.
 He has since performed across the United States, Canada, Mexico, Europe and Australia as a recitalist and orchestral soloist.